What to do With Leftover Halloween Candy

 Candy Corn Trivia

-- An estimated 20 million pounds is sold annually.
+An estimated 20 million pounds are sold annually.